How to Make a Homemade Fruit Riot Recipe Everyone Will Love

 3. Incredibly Versatile

 You can enjoy it either warm or chilled, layered over yogurt, paired with ice cream, or drizzled on pancakes.
-It fits beautifully with a brunch menu featuring a berry green tea smoothie.
+It fits beautifully with a brunch menu featuring a refreshing berry green tea smoothie for a colorful and antioxidant-rich pairing.

 Now that you know why this recipe is a must-try, let’s look at exactly what you’ll need to bring it to life.